unifiedstreaming/fmp4-ingest/ingest_spec.md

 6. The encoder or ingest source SHOULD terminate the HTTP POST request if data is not being sent at a rate commensurate with the MP4 fragment duration.
 An HTTP POST request that does not send data can prevent Media Services from quickly disconnecting from the encoder in the event of a service update.
 For this reason, the HTTP POST for sparse (ad signal) tracks SHOULD be short-lived, terminating as soon as the sparse fragment is sent.

 ## Ingest source (Encoder) failover
-Encoderor ingest source failover is the second type of failover scenario that needs to be addressed for end-to-end live streaming delivery.
+Encoder or ingest source failover is the second type of failover scenario that needs to be addressed for end-to-end live streaming delivery.
 In this scenario, the error condition occurs on the encoder side.
 The following expectations apply from the live ingestion endpoint when encoder failover happens:
 1. A new encoder or media ingest source instance SHOULD be created to continue streaming
 2. The new encoder or media ingest source MUST use the same URL for HTTP POST requests as the failed instance.